Set cookie.

 request_URL.

-"secure" if a secure connection (https) is used, in order to specify this cookie is available only with a secure connection.
+Use "secure" if a secure connection (https) is used, in order to specify this cookie is available only with a secure connection.
+That will be the case if "secure" is used without optional bool expression <secure>, or if <secure> evaluates to true.

 Cookies are commonly used for session maintenance, tracking and other purposes.
 Use